bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

         (e.g. a value of 20 would mean that every data point in the original signal will be replaced with the mean of the 20 data points before and the 20 data points after itself)
-    plot: set to 1 if you wish to see the resulting filtered signal
+    plotting: set to 1 if you wish to see the resulting filtered signal
 #### Output
     filtered_signal: nx1 array corresponding to the filtered time series plot (optional): plots showing (1) the Gaussian with the corresponding